Crossbeam Software Engineer Salary | $141K-$161K+ | Levels.fyi

 The median Software Engineer compensation in United States package at Crossbeam totals $161K per year.
-View the base salary, stock, and bonus breakdowns for Crossbeam's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Crossbeam's total compensation packages.
 Last updated: 10/30/2025

 Company